jiapivialiu/jiapivialiu/README.md

 * Statistical Consultant at Applied Statistics and Statistcal Consultant group, UBC, Vancouver in 2021-2023.
   * Senior collaborators: BB, NSK at UBC, Vancouver.
 * Master's thesis on Theoretical Exploration of Generative Adversarial Networks in 2019-2020.
-  * Supervisor: Maia Fraser, The University of Ottawa.
+  * Supervisor: Professor Maia Fraser, The University of Ottawa.
 * Student Researcher Project at Statistics Canada: An End-to-End Project on Machine Learning for Large-Scale and Multi-Source Record Linkage in 2019.
   * Supervisor: AS at Methodology Department, Statistics Canada, Ottawa.
 * Data Analysis Internship at BOSCH China in 2017-2018.
   * Supervisor: BZ at Hangzhou, BOSCH China.
-* Survey studies on various topics including usage of cloud computing for big data for various national competitions in China in 2015-2017.
-  * Collaborators: JJ, YY, SY, et al.

 ## 🧰 Toolkits